Kāpiti mayor K Gurunathan re-elected for second term

 "The reality was sitting out there, so there was nothing you could do about it, so I just zenned out."

-Mr Gurunathan felt the result was "confirmation of the legitimacy of the previous term, and public confidence".
+Gurunathan felt the result was "confirmation of the legitimacy of the previous term, and public confidence".

 "People like a council that aren't in-fighting.